SamoGG/project-scan-orchestrator/README.md

 To scan hosts, start the orchestrator.
 It will create XML and log files for parsing.
+Scans are run one per host.
+XML is used because it is nativly supported not like JSON.
 ```bash
 docker compose exec orchestrator python orchestrator/scan_orchestrator.py jobs/internal_quickscan.yaml
 ```